 There are many ways that you can decipher your love language, including visiting the official 5 love languages website.
 You could also take one of the numerous quizzes available online or pick up one of the many books on the subject.

-Of course, you could also sit down and think about how you like to be show affection, which might help you decide which language you prefer.
+Of course, you could also sit down and think about how you like to be shown affection, which might help you decide which one you prefer.
 Or failing that, try experiencing them all and see which one you prefer.

 Tips for dating other love languages